Mahesh-Kona/Library-Management-System-LMS-/README.md

-This is completely based on our real time library.
+This project is completely based on our real time library where we have no of books and its' details .